First international meeting

 UK meeting: 'Challenging Refinements'

-In April 2019 we are holding a meeting in Stevenage, UK on strategies for refining models and procedures in which this can be challenging (e.g. humane endpoints in regulatory tests and analgesia provision in pain models).
-The meeting will focus on a series of case studies by speakers from industry and academia, highlighting how pain, suffering, distress or lasting harm has been successfully reduced or avoided in specific models or procedures.
+In April 2019 we held a meeting in Stevenage, UK on strategies for refining models and procedures in which this can be challenging (e.g. humane endpoints in regulatory tests and analgesia provision in pain models).
+The meeting focused on a series of case studies by speakers from industry and academia, highlighting how pain, suffering, distress or lasting harm has been successfully reduced or avoided in specific models or procedures.

-Topics already confirmed include neuropathic pain, collagen-induced arthritis, experimental diabetes, evident toxicity in regulatory tests and environmental toxicity testing in fish.
-In addition, there will be a presentation on how local AWERBs can assist in developing strategies to apply refinement in ‘challenging’ models.
-The meeting will close with a discussion session directed towards strategies to improve dissemination of information on refinement.
+Topics included neuropathic pain, collagen-induced arthritis, experimental diabetes, evident toxicity in regulatory tests and environmental toxicity testing in fish.
+In addition, there was a presentation on how local AWERBs can assist in developing strategies to apply refinement in 'challenging' models.
+The meeting closed with a discussion session directed towards strategies to improve dissemination of information on refinement.

 We hope to organise additional meetings in the future and welcome suggestions for topics via email at firstname.lastname@example.org.